NZLouislu/nzlouis-property-ai/stories/forecast-like-function.md

 - Implement frontend components for displaying and managing likes
 - Add necessary service layer logic to handle like operations
 - Update property card components to include like functionality
+- Ensure pagination state is properly preserved during navigation
+- Implement proper cleanup of pagination state when needed
+- Test with various network conditions to ensure robustness